 As always, to make sure your business is prepared and stays in compliance, we recommend that you discuss these upcoming changes to the New Jersey minimum wage with your accountant and lawyer.
 This article does not constitute legal advice.

 What is the minimum wage in New Jersey for 2023?

 As of January 1, 2022, New Jersey’s minimum wage increased to $13 per hour for most employees, which was $5.75 more than the current federal minimum wage.
 That increases to $14.13 per hour on Jan.
 1 2023.
 However, there are exceptions:

 Tipped employees must be paid a minimum cash wage of $5.13 per hour.
 The total minimum wage that a tipped employee earns must be greater than or equal to $14.13 per hour in 2023, including tips.
 This is in accordance with new regulations for tipped employees.

 Agricultural employees may be paid $11.70 per hour in 2023.

 Seasonal and small employers can pay their employees $12.70 per hour.

-- Minors (ages 18 and under) in certain occupations may be entirely exempt.
+Employees ages 18 and under in certain occupations, such as in-home childcare, may be entirely exempt.